Student Loans for International Students in Norway

 Study scholarships and loans are available.
 Financial support for higher education and other types of education differs from financing for upper secondary education (gymnas).
 The fundamental kind of aid for higher education is a loan.
 Upon completion of the educational program or receipt of a degree, up to 40% of the sum may be converted to a grant.
 The amount of the loan that is converted to a grant is based on your income and assets.

 In Norway, there is no tax on student loans.
 You are eligible to receive financial aid for up to a total of eight years, in addition to receiving education at the upper secondary level (gymnas).
-Even if your studies are postponed, you could not get funding for more than eight years.
+Even if your studies are postponed, you cannot get funding for more than eight years.

-How to apply
+How to Apply

 On your personal pages (called “Dina sider”) on the website of the Norwegian State Educational Loan Fund, you may electronically request financial assistance.
-You should be aware that before you may apply, you must have legal residency in Norway, a Norwegian personal identity number, be accepted into a program or course of study, and have a Norwegian bank account.
+You should be aware that before you apply, you must have legal residency in Norway, a Norwegian personal identity number, be accepted into a program or course of study, and have a Norwegian bank account.

 The final application deadline for financial aid is 15 November for fall semester studies and 15 March for spring semester courses.